katakura/azure-minecraft-bedrock-server/README.md

 ## FAQ

-### The Minecraft container does not start in the VM immediately after deployment

-Since the orchestration is appropriate (docker commands are run from shell), it may not start right after VM deployment if the timing is bad.

-In that case, try restarting the VM once.

-I'd like to use Docker compose or something similar, but it's not implemented yet.
-(Issue, PR regards)

 ### How do I connect from the Minecraft app?

 Please specify the Public IP Address assigned to the VM in the application.